Gifts and Donations

 Donations and gifts may be made to the Friend of the Chattanooga Public Library or directly to the Chattanooga Public Library.
 Examples of donations: Memorial books, monetary donations to the Friends of the Chattanooga Public Library or the Friends’ Endowment Fund, used books and other donated materials for the library collection, book sales, and membership dues.
 These donations are all tax-deductible.

 Want to honor someone on a special occasion, commemorate a notable event, or memorialize a friend or family member?
 The library accepts monetary donations for the purchase of library materials in memory or honor of individuals.
 Commemorative bookplates are placed in the books on request and notification is sent to the family of the deceased or the honoree acknowledging the donation.
-More information is available here, or you may call the Main Library at 424-341-3625
+More information is available here, or you may call the call us for assistance at 423-643-7747

 Donations to the library or the Friends of Chattanooga Public Library organization may be made at any time and in any amount.
 These gifts are used for additional library materials and programming beyond the limit of the library's regular operating budget.